DIY Herb Pots For Your Kitchen

 Attach the Napkin

 Fold the napkin over the top and cut the napkin edge about an inch below the top.
-Adhere with the mod podge.
+Adhere with the Mod Podge.

 Seal the Design

-Once the napkin is in place, apply another layer of decoupage glue over the top, carefully sealing the edges and ensuring that the entire surface is covered.
+Once the napkin is in place, apply another layer of decoupage glue over the top, carefully sealing the edges and ensuring the entire surface is covered.

 I can’t wait to add the leftover living herbs I buy at the grocery store to my herb pot.
 I never know what to do with them!

-Remember to position your herb garden in a sunny spot and provide the necessary care such as regular watering and occasional fertilization.
+Remember to position your herb garden in a sunny spot and provide the necessary care, such as regular watering and occasional fertilization.

 So, why not embark on this delightful journey of cultivating your own kitchen herb garden?
 Experience the joy of plucking fresh herbs for your cooking, savor the delightful aromas, and elevate your kitchen aesthetic with a beautifully decorated terracotta pot.